Shinrin Yoku Retreat

 Space is limited: we would love to receive your application by March 30, 2019.

-Applications for 2019 are now available.
+Applications are due by March 30, 2019.
 Just click the Sign-Up button (to the right) to apply.
 Please contact firstname.lastname@example.org with your questions.

 Tom is a graduate of National Outdoor Leadership School (NOLS), Minnesota Outward Bound, Association of Nature and Forest Therapy Guides and Programs as a trained Shinrin Yoku/ Forest Bathing Guide, and University of Minnesota with double major in Social Work and Therapeutic Recreation.